alexkasko/unsafe-tools/README.md

 Equal-sized memory areas may be stored in off-heap memory contiguously as collections.
 Such memory areas also may be used like C structs (without compiler checks, though).
 Sorting and searching of these collections may be done using `long` or `int`
 "fields" of such "structs" or using `Comparator`.
+Sorting also can be performed "by-references" using additional array to hold collections indices (without reordering elements in the collection itself).

 See `com.alexkasko.unsafe.offheapstruct` [package description](http://alexkasko.github.io/unsafe-tools/com/alexkasko/unsafe/offheapstruct/package-summary.html)
 for details.

 ###Operations

-Next operations are implemented for all off-heap data structures:
+The following operations are implemented for all off-heap data structures:

  - Dual-Pivot Quicksort implementation, adapted from [here](https://android.googlesource.com/platform/libcore/+/android-4.2.2_r1/luni/src/main/java/java/util/DualPivotQuicksort.java).
  - Binary Search implementation, adapted from [here](https://android.googlesource.com/platform/libcore/+/android-4.2.2_r1/luni/src/main/java/java/util/Arrays.java).